-For many applications, expected local weather conditions during the next day or two are critical factors in planning operations and making effective decisions.
+Weather-sensitive business operations are primarily reactive to short-term (3 to 36 hours), local conditions (city, county, state) due to unavailability of appropriate predicted data at this temporal and spatial scale.
+This situation is commonplace in a number of applications including, but not limited to transportation, agriculture, energy, insurance, entertainment, construction, communications and emergency planning.
 Typically, what optimization that is applied to these processes to enable proactive efforts utilize either historical weather data as a predictor of trends or the results of synoptic-scale weather models.
-Alternatively, mesoscale numerical weather models operating at higher resolution in space and time with more detailed physics may offer greater precision and accuracy within a limited geographic region for problems with short-term weather sensitivity (e.g., Mass et al, 2002; Gall and Shapiro, 2000).
-Such forecasts can be used for competitive advantage or to improve operational efficiency and safety.
-To evaluate this hypothesis, a prototype system, dubbed "Deep Thunder", has been implemented for the New York City area.
+Alternatively, mesoscale (cloud-scale) numerical weather models operating at higher resolution in space and time with more detailed physics has shown "promise" for many years as a potential enabler of proactive decision making for both economic and societal value.
+They may offer greater precision and accuracy within a limited geographic region for problems with short-term weather sensitivity.
+In principle, such forecasts can be used for competitive advantage or to improve operational efficiency and safety.
+However, a number of open questions exist (e.g., Mass et al, 2002; Gall and Shapiro, 2000, de Elía and Laprise, 2003).
+For example, can both business and meteorological value be demonstrated beyond physical realism that such models clearly provide?
+Such "realism" is based upon the generation of small-scale features not present in background fields used for initial and boundary conditions.
+Further, can a practical and usable system be implemented at reasonable cost?
+To begin to address these issues, a prototype system, dubbed "Deep Thunder", has been implemented for the New York City metropolitan area.